Walks longer 1

 Group Leader: David Bettle

-WALKS START AT 10.00 A.M. on 2nd & 4th Tuesdays of each month (unless otherwise stated).Usually between 6 & 7.5 miles (lasting approx 3 Hrs).
-Normally starting and finishing at a Pub with the option to stay on for a Pub Lunch.
+Under normal circumstances walks start at 10.00am on 2nd & 4th Tuesdays of each month (unless otherwise stated),usually between 6 & 7.5 miles (lasting approx 3 Hrs).
+We aim to start and finish at a Pub with the option to stay on for a Pub Lunch.
 NO DOGS –Sometimes our walks go through fields of livestock.

 Please ring the Group Leader on the day if you are running late.